DauQuangThanh/our-personas/README.md

 The `/personas.implement` command will:

-- Validate that all prerequisites are in place (constitution, spec, plan, and tasks)
+- Validate that all prerequisites are in place (ground rules, spec, plan, and tasks)
 - Parse the task breakdown from `tasks.md`
 - Execute tasks in the correct order, respecting dependencies and parallel execution markers
 - Follow the TDD approach defined in your task plan